IBM-Blockchain/HSM/pkcs11-proxy/README.md

 - `<EP11_SLOT_TOKEN_LABEL>` with the value that you specified for the `EP11_SLOT_TOKEN_LABEL` in the `entrypoint.sh` file.
 - `<EP11_SLOT_USER_PIN>` with the value that you specified for the `EP11_SLOT_USER_PIN` in the `entrypoint.sh` file.

-**Note:** If you changed the values of the port in the `pkcs11-proxy-opencryptoki.yaml` file, you would need to specify that port here in place of `2345`.
+**Note:** If you changed the values of the port in the `pkcs11-proxy-opencryptoki.yaml` file, you would need to specify that value here in place of `2345`.

 For example:
 ```